Tracing

 The instruction highlighted in blue is always what the CPU is about to execute, not what it just executed.
 Keep this in mind.

 If we want to watch execution from the beginning, we need to reset the emulator.
-Go into the debugger’s “Run” menu, and select “Reset”, or tap your numpad’s * key.
+Go into the emulator’s “File” menu, and select “Reset”, or press Ctrl+Backspace.

 The blue line should automatically move to address $01001, and now we’re ready to trace!
 All the commands for that are in the “Run” menu.

-- “Trace” (more commonly known as “Step Into”) and “Step Over” advance the emulator by one instruction.
+- “Step Into” and “Step Over” advance the emulator by one instruction.

 They only really differ on the